 Cosmetic Halloween Contact Lenses

 While these contact lenses can be cool, and give you that look you’re trying to achieve it is important to know that although these contact lenses are cosmetic contact lenses, they are still going on your eye.
-Which means you should be using the same safety precautions as any other contact lens wearer.
+This means you should be using the same safety precautions as any other contact lens wearer.
 Let’s take a look at some tips to help you safely wear your cosmetic contact lenses.

 Does it really matter?